Halochkin/bouncePath/platform/Element construction/beforeScriptExecute/doc/WhatIsBeforeScriptExecute.md

 ## Polyfill

-This beforescriptexecute polyfill has two differences with the FF original event (I think)
+This `beforescriptexecute polyfill` has two differences with the Firefox original event
-1. It dispatches a beforescriptexecute event at the *end of parsing*.
-This will happen whether or not any async or `<script defer>` scripts is added or not.
+1. It dispatches a `"beforescriptexecute"` event at the *end of parsing*.
+This will happen whether or not any `async` or `defer` scripts is added or not.
-2. It will not dispatch any beforescriptexecute events *after* the document has finished loading and switched to interactive.
+2. It will not dispatch any `"beforescriptexecute"` events *after* the document has finished loading and switched to interactive.

-During "loading"/interpretation of the main document:

  ```js
  new MutationObserver(callback).observe(document.documentElement, {childList: true, subtree: true});
 ```

-will aggregate all changes and only *break* off and trigger the callback **before** either
+MO (mutation observer) will observe all changes and trigger the callback when:

-1. a `<script>` begins (not defer, as they only run once "loading" has completed) or
+1. `<script>` begins (not `defer`, as they only run once "loading" has completed);
 2. the predictive parser calls a custom element constructor (which is essentially the same as if the predictive parser would invoke a script).

 The `beforescriptexecute` event has *one* property: `.lastParsed`.

-The lastParsed is the current position of the parser at the time of `beforescriptexecute` dispatch.
+The `lastParsed` is the current position of the parser at the time of `beforescriptexecute` dispatch.

 This position is known or guesstimated as:
-1. If a sync `<script>` is about to run, then the document.currentScript represent the last parsed element.
+1. If a sync `<script>` is about to run, then the `document.currentScript` represent the last parsed element.
 2. If the predictive parser calls an already defined custom element, then the innermost element found from the <html> element in the document can be assumed to be the element currently being parsed.

 ### Problems

 #### Problem 1: